TeaLeafMedia/TeaLeaf_CyberSec/README.md

 ### Bonus

-- sudo nano /etc/ansible/hosts - Update your hosts file to reflect the proper groups and their ips
+- sudo nano /etc/ansible/hosts - Update your hosts file to reflect the proper groups and their IPs.
+- Example:
 ![Hosts Example](https://github.com/TeaLeafMedia/TeaLeaf_CyberSec/blob/main/README/Images/Ansible%20Hosts.png)
 - sudo nano /etc/ansible/roles/filebeat-playbook.yml - Update the hosts section here to reflect the groups setup in the hosts file in the provious step.
 - ansible-playbook filbeat-playbook.yml - This should either give all OKs or Changed after it's done.
 If you receive any fatal errors, check your playbook for corrections needed.